SparkliTwizzl/plurality-utilities/README.md

 Templates are defined by tokens with the name `template` and a valid AutoHotkey hotstring.
 Consult AutoHotkey documentation if you do not know how to write one.
 A basic overview is provided here.

-All templates must start with `::`, a `find` text string including an at sign `@` representing the tag, then `::`.
-The `find` string must contain at least one at sign `@` and cannot contain whitespace.
-Additional text in the `find` string is optional.
+All templates must start with a `find` text string, then `::`, then a `replace` text string.

-After the second `::`, write a `replace` text string which will be filled in in place of the `find` string when the output script is run.
+These components can have whitespace between them, but note that this whitespace will be trimmed off unless you force it to be kept in by inserting a backtick `` ` `` at the start or end of the `find` and/or `replace` strings.

 Use [marker strings](#4.1.6.1.1---template-marker-strings) to define how templates should be applied to entries.